Psychtoolbox-3/psychtoolbox-3.github.com/docs/VideoCaptureDemo.md

 'depth' Number of color channels 1 = grayscale, 3 = rgb, 4 = rgba etc.

+Tip for the Microsoft Surface Pro 6 tablet and similar: The builtin cameras only
+work if you explicitely specify the 'depth' parameter as value 6 for YUV-I420.
+This seems to be a quirk of the builtin cameras, as of Windows-10 (20H2) from
+December 2020.

 'fps' Target capture framerate.
 Maximum for given resolution and color depth
 if omitted.

 'deviceId' Device index of video capture device.
 Defaults to system default.

+Tip on Linux: If you have an exotic camera which only delivers video in non-standard
+video formats, and Psychtoolbox does not handle this automatically, but aborts with
+some [[GStreamer](GStreamer)][(GStreamer)]((GStreamer)) errors, e.g., "source crop failed", or "negotiation error", you may
+be able to work around the problem (after a "clear all" or fresh start), by adding
+this command: setenv('GST\_V4L2\_USE\_LIBV4L2','1');
+This will use of a helper library that can convert some video formats which
+[[GStreamer](GStreamer)][(GStreamer)]((GStreamer)) or Psychtoolbox can not handle automatically yet.
+In any case, please
+report your problem to the Psychtoolbox user forum, so proper automatic handling
+of your camera model can be added to a future Psychtoolbox version.

 'cameraname' Name string for selection of video capture device.
 This is
 only honored if 'deviceId' is a negative number, and only for certain